jamesquinlan/Intro-Database-SQL/lectures/storedprocedures.md

 	# declare local variables (if any)

 	IF theDate<Now() THEN
 		SELECT
-    		Orders.id AS `Order Number`, Orders.date as `Order Date`, Orders.customer as Customer FROM
+    			Orders.id AS Order_Number,
+   			Orders.date AS Order_Date,
-    		unemath_quinlan.Orders AS O;
+    			Orders.customer AS Customer
+		FROM
+    			Orders;
         END IF;
    END //
  DELIMITER ;